danbilous1/Calendar/README.md

 - **Admin and User account**
   Admin has an ability to create events, while user can only create appointments.
 - **Simple backend and security**
-  Tokens, sign up / login and etc.
+  Token authorization, sign up / login and etc.